C7C8/CS2223-Algorithms-Projects/Project 2/README.txt

 Note that THERE ARE NO effRec() OR effBF() FUNCTIONS; THE PYTHON TIMEIT LIBRARY WAS USED INSTEAD.
 You'll find this eliminates need for manual timing.
-Timeit works by accepting a function (functions are first-class objects in python) and returning a float that tells how long it took to run.
-Since you can use multiple trials per function, I chose 100 trials.
+In that sense, the timeit library's `timeit` function IS MY TIMING FUNCTION FOR THIS PROJECT. *Please* don't remove points for this, it's a legitimate way to perform timing tests in Python!